Welcome Meeting, Research Induction Plan and Statement of Agreement

 - Intellectual Property policy and requirements

-- the research degree student's Individual Research Plan for the period of their candidature, including a Statement of Minimum Resources signed off by the head of school (or authorised person) and approved by the relevant dean: research.
+- the research degree student's Individual Research Plan for the period of their candidature, including a Statement of Minimum Resources signed off by the head of school (or authorised person) and approved by the relevant Associate Dean: Research Education.

 - The Statement of Agreement should be signed off by the student and principal supervisor at the same time the Research Proposal is submitted and is reviewed as part of the Confirmation of Candidature process.

-- Where progress varies from the approved Statement of Agreement, or where there have been changes during candidature affecting the Statement of Agreement, an updated Statement of Agreement should be developed and approved by the relevant dean: research.
+- Where progress varies from the approved Statement of Agreement, or where there have been changes during candidature affecting the Statement of Agreement, an updated Statement of Agreement should be developed and approved by the relevant Associate Dean: Research Education.
 The updated Statement of Agreement is to be submitted with the Review of Progress to Graduate Research, Candidature and retained on the student's file.